-Table 22.
+Table 17.
 PoE Port Configuration

 Field Description High Power All ports supports high power mode.
-Power Limit (mW) The maximum power in milliwatts that can be provided by the port.
+Max Power (mW) The maximum power in milliwatts that can be provided by the port.
 Class The class defines the range of power that a powered device (PD) is drawing from the switch.
-The class definitions are as follows: • 0: 0.44-16.2W • 1: 0.44-4.2W • 2: 0.44-7.4W • 3: 0.44-16.2W • 4: 0.44-31.6W • Unknown.
+The class definitions are as follows: • 0.
+0.44-16.2W • 1.
+0.44-4.2W • 2.
+0.44-7.4W • 3.
+0.44-16.2W • 4.
+0.44-31.6W • Unknown.
 The class cannot be detected, or no PD is attached to the port.
 Output Voltage (Volts) The voltage that is delivered to the PD in volts.
 Output Current (mA) The current that is delivered to the PD in mA.
-Output Power (mW) The power that is delivered to the PD in milliwatts.
-Status The operational status of the port: Disabled.
+Output Power (mW) The power that is delivered to the PD in mW.
+Status The operational status of the port.
+The possible values are as follows: Disabled.
 No power is delivered.
 Delivering Power.
 Power is being drawn by the PD.
 Requesting Power.
 The port is requesting power.
 Fault.
 A problem occurred with the power.
 Searching.
 The port is not in one of the other states in this list.

-Table 22.
+Table 17.
 PoE Port Configuration (continued)

-Field Description Fault Status No Error.
+Field Description Field Fault Status Description The error description when the PoE port is in a fault state.
+The possible values are as follows: No Error.
 The port is not in any error state and can provide power.
 MPS Absent.
 The port detected the absence of the main power supply, preventing the port from providing power.
 Short.
 The port detected a short circuit condition, preventing the port from providing power.
 Overload.
 The PD that is connected to the port attempts to draw more power than allowed by the port's settings, preventing the port from providing power at all.
 Power Denied.
 The port was denied power because of a shortage of power or because of an administrative condition.
-In this condition, the port cannot provide power.
+In this condition, the port does not provide power.
 Startup Failure.
 The PD that is connected to the port failed to start up.
+In this • Startup Failure.
+The PD that is connected to the port failed to start up.
 In this condition, the port does not provide power.
 Over Voltage.
 The port was denied power because of a over-voltage lockout.
 Under Voltage.
-The port was denied power because of an under-voltage lockout.
-Thermal Shutdown.
+The port was denied power because of an under-voltage lockout. • Thermal Shutdown .
 The port detected a thermal temperature fault, preventing the port from providing power.